-Municipal Council adopted a balanced budget of $25 million on December 20, which included a 3.4% property tax increase.
+Against a backdrop of tougher economic conditions that have not spared municipalities, Municipal Council has adopted a balanced budget of $26 million on December 20, 2023, with a residential tax increase of 6.3%.

 Each year, Council adopts the Municipality's annual budget for the next fiscal year at a special meeting held in mid-December.